andreisperid/E-TKT/docs/about.md

 After all, even though the pressing mechanism was poorly made, the daisy wheel was pretty sturdy and sharp-printing.
 So I thought: can I build over its principles to create a functional device?
 If so, then why not make it *physical-digital?*

+...why bother mixing an archaic printing method with current automation and connectivity features?
+Because *why not?* It was a technological blind spot ready to be explored!

 # 🤯 **wider context & purpose**